HenrikBengtsson/matrixStats/revdep/problems.md

 ## In both

 *   checking package dependencies ...
-ERROR
+NOTE
     ```
-    Packages required but not available: 'shinystan', 'projpred'

-    Packages suggested but not available for checking:
+    Packages suggested but not available for checking: 'emmeans', 'cmdstanr'
-      'emmeans', 'cmdstanr', 'rtdists', 'MCMCglmm'

-    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
-    manual.
+    ```

+*   checking installed package size ...
+NOTE
+    ```
+      installed size is  6.3Mb
+      sub-directories of 1Mb or more:
+        R     3.1Mb
+        doc   2.4Mb
     ```

 # BSgenome